emqx/cloud-docs/en_US/billing/taxation.md

 EMQX Cloud Consulting charges VAT if you do not enter a valid VAT ID Number.
 Provide a valid VAT ID Number on your billing information to incur no VAT charges.

 ::: tip
-If your billing address is in Sweden, EMQX Cloud always charges VAT, even with a valid VAT ID Number.
+If your billing address is in Germany, EMQX Cloud always charges VAT, even with a valid VAT ID Number.
 :::

 ### India